DimitrisTsel/Dermoscopy-Image-Classification/README.md

 # Dermoscopy Image Classification for Melanoma Detection

 This project implements a deep learning approach for classifying dermoscopy images, potentially aiding in the diagnosis of melanoma.
-The project builds upon the master thesis titled ["Combining deep learning, handcrafted features, and metadata for the classification of dermoscopy images"](https://dione.lib.unipi.gr/xmlui/handle/unipi/15875) by Dimitris Tsel.
+The project builds upon the master thesis titled ["Combining deep learning, handcrafted features, and metadata for the classification of dermoscopy images"](https://dione.lib.unipi.gr/xmlui/handle/unipi/15875).
+The proposed method involves the use of a combination of EfficientNet-B0 features, GLCM, LBP, color moments features, and metadata features to improve base model's performance by **93,97% AUC score**.

 ## Project Structure